google/closure-templates/documentation/dev/soysauce-migration.md

 NOTE: the `SoyTofu.Renderer` has a `setData` overload that accepts a `SoyRecord` object, but `SoySauce.Renderer` does not.
-This means that if you are constructing `SoyData` objects to pass to the renderer that you will need to switch to passing plain Java objects (maps, lists, strings, protos).
+This means that if you are constructing `SoyValue` objects to pass to the renderer that you will need to switch to passing plain Java objects (maps, lists, strings, protos).

 TIP: you may find it useful to use the `Shims` in the